MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

     >[!NOTE]
     >The Pan Content material is not included in the MRTK, but an asset in this module's asset package as imported in previous lessons.

-    >[!NOTE]
-    >When you add the pan content, it may look stretched.
-You can fix this by adjusting the values x, y and z values of the size of the quad until you are satisfied with the way it looks.

     To use the pan gesture, you will need a collider on your object.
 You may see the quad already has a mesh collider.
 However, the mesh collider is not ideal, because it is extremely thin and difficult to select.
 We suggest replacing the mesh collider with a box collider.

 5. Right-click the mesh collider that’s on the quad from the Inspector panel.
 Then remove it by clicking Remove Component.